CHRISTMAS ISLAND JOURNAL: The recollections of a DUKW driver.

 During the rest of our flight, we spent a night in Darwin, in North Australia, two nights in Singapore, two nights in Ceylon (as Sri Lanka was known in those days), another two nights in Aden, one in El Adem (near Benghazi), one at Malta and, finally, an epic journey ended at Lyneham in the UK.

 L to R: MYSELF, BARRY HANDS, RAY CHIMES, SPUD MURPHY, LONDON 2009

-Around last Christmas (2009), I was contacted by someone who was involved with the RASC Company where we attended our amphibious training course all those years ago.
+Around Christmas, 2009, I was contacted by someone who was involved with the RASC Company where we attended our amphibious training course all those years ago in north Devon.
 Evidently, the site had been sold and they were planning a final reunion because this would be the last opportunity to see the camp before it was turned into a housing estate.

 Although I had been involved with The British Test Veterans' Association since its formation in the eighties, by the early nineties - for a variety of reasons - I had become disenchanted with the organisation; so when I heard that a chap called Jim Cooper was exploring the notion of holding less formal gatherings, I attended his first meeting on the south coast.
 In the event, although the concept appealed to me a great deal and I had actually gone so far as to offer assistance from the point of view of transport (by then I was manager of Guidford Bus Station) my work at that time wasn't really conducive to becoming too involved; so, I didn't attend any more meetings.